 The 2016 £1 coin is the last round edition of the coin.
-In 2017, the pound coin will undergo a re-design, featuring many security enhancements, and will adopt a new, 12-sided shape.
+In 2017, the pound coin underwent a re-design, featuring many security enhancements and a new, 12-sided shape.

-These last round £1 coins will not be released into circulation, meaning it is highly unlikely that you'd find one in your change!
+These last round £1 coins were not be released into circulation, meaning it is highly unlikely that you'd find one in your change!

 The round £1 design was introduced in 1983 and will be making way for the new 2017 twelve sided coin on 28 March 2017.
 This farewell coin will not enter circulation.